openstack-infra/subunit2sql/doc/source/graph.rst

     def set_cli_opts(parser):
         pass

-The normal way this is used is to add args is to just call add_argunment on the parser passed in.
+The normal way this is used is to add args is to just call add_argument on the parser passed in.
 For example, to add a single option, test_id, you would do the following::